-Faulkner secured the first passenger in a basket to be pulled into the helicopter, and used the sling augmented double pick-up (SADPU) for the other two.
-By the time she had brought all three passengers to the helicopter, day was dawning.
+Faulkner secured the first passenger in a basket to be pulled into the helicopter and used the sling augmented double pick-up (SADPU) for the other two.
+By the time she had brought all three passengers to the helicopter, the day was dawning.

 Her hardest challenge came in another form, and when I talk to her the week after she retires, she is willing to discuss it.

-After a follow on assignment proved similarly challenging, Faulkner almost left the Coast Guard.
-“Then another command master chief who came from another aviation speciality talked to me,” she says, “and convinced me to stay.
+After a follow-up assignment proved similarly challenging, Faulkner almost left the Coast Guard.
+“Then another command master chief who came from another aviation specialty talked to me,” she says, “and convinced me to stay.
 He told me I was a role model for other women."